kachiO/kachio.github.io/_posts/2016-12-10-Decoding-Identity-of-Natural-Images.markdown

     </tr>
 </table></center>

 To measure performance on identifying a natural image, I trained a linear support vector classifier ([one-vs-rest classifier scheme](https://en.wikipedia.org/wiki/Multiclass_classification#One-vs.-rest)) on the average response during 200-300ms post stimulus, and computed cross-validated test accuracy for the trained classifier for each area.
 The classifier was trained on 70% of the trials in an area, and tested on the remaining 30%.
-In most cases I repeated this procedure 10 times to obtain an average and computed the standard error of the mean (SEM).
+In most cases I repeated this procedure 10 times to obtain an average and computed the standard error of the mean (SEM). [see Natural Image Identity Classification IPython Notebook](https://github.com/kachiO/ipython-notebooks/blob/master/mouse%20natural%20images%20identity/Natural%20Image%20Identity%20Discrimination.ipynb)

 <h1>Results</h1>